 As mentioned before, one type of telehealth is telemedicine, which precisely consists of remote clinical services.
 Specifically, it's when physicians use technology to assist their patients at a distance via video calls or any other type of remote communication.

-We all know how these last years, with the pandemic, the demand for medical assistance increased significantly, which implied a huge challenge for all physicians.
+We all know how these last years, with the pandemic, the demand for medical assistance has increased significantly, which has implied a huge challenge for all physicians.
 Solutions like these were the ones that allowed more access to healthcare services in remote places without compromising PHI security or privacy, helped to increase efficiency in medical services, and even avoided burnout of providers.

 Medtech refers to the technology used inside the clinic or hospital to create a diagnosis and treatment that improves people's health, not so much about prevention like Health Tech.

-For example, Med Tech uses machines, equipment, specialistic apparatus, devices, and other tools inside hospitals to deliver a better, faster, accurate, and safer treatment.
+For example, Med Tech uses machines, equipment, specialistic apparatus, devices, and other tools inside hospitals to deliver a better, faster, more accurate, and safer treatment.
 Also, using such med tech tools is highly regulated as they directly and severely impact patients' health.

-For example, BioTech in healthcare uses cell and genetic information to create new drugs, modify organisms, develop vaccines, etc. and predict their effect on people's health.
+For example, BioTech in healthcare uses cell and genetic information to create new drugs, modify organisms, develop vaccines, etc., and predict their effect on people's health.
 It can also be used in agriculture as it can create new species that are more resistant to certain conditions or effective for specific purposes.
 It's important to consider that Biotech is highly regulated and must comply with numerous rails before launching anything to the market as they may have long-term effects or dangerous side effects on people's health.